uranija/SandwichClub/README.md

 ## Project's purpose
-Building a layout and populating its fields from data received as JSON is a common task for Android Developers.
-Although JSON parsing is usually done using libraries, writing the JSON parsing for this project helped help you to better understand how it is processed.
+Building a layout and populating its fields from data received as JSON is a common task for Android Developers at work.
+Although JSON parsing is usually done using libraries, writing the JSON parsing for this project helped me to better understand how it is processed.

 ## What I learned
 Through this project: